-Name/Description Va lues t(s) Ver- ion(s) ap- plic- a- ble References
+Name/Description Values po- s nen- t(s) ver- ion(s) ap- plic- a- References

-query Value MaxNum-

-re- range berOf-

-ports Query-

-that Reports-

-a DB ReadyFor-

-up- DB / (3-1)

 dat- Task No

 ing available

-thread

-can Requires FillDB
+thread Requires FillDB

-process restart Restart on
+can restart Restart on

-in a Windows
+process in a Windows

 single systems

 run. and FillDB

 It is and Bes-

+used RootServ-

-used only RootServ- er restart
+only er restart

 if the on Linux

 paral-

 lelism

 is en-

 abled

 for

 BigFix

 query

+re-

+ports'

+pro-

+cess-

+ing.